 Prescription Drugs and Medications.
 Drugs and medicines approved for general use by the Food and Drug Administration that are available only if prescribed by a physician.
-The drugs or medicine must be dispensed by a physician or a licensed pharmacist.
-Also included are oral contraceptives, injectable insulin prescribed by a physician, and formulas prescribed by a physician for the treatment of phenylketonuria.
+The drugs or medicine must be dispensed by a participating pharmacy.
+Also included are oral contraceptives, injectable insulin prescribed by a physician, formulas prescribed by a physician for the treatment of phenylketonuria and smoking cessation products requiring physician's prescription.